shriyanyamali/Lextract/paper.md

 # Acknowledgements

-I am grateful to Professor Thibault Schrepel for his invaluable advisement and guidance throughout the course of this project.
+I am grateful to Professor Thibault Schrepel of Stanford Law School for his invaluable advisement and guidance throughout the course of this project.
 This research received no funding from any government agency, university, company, or non-profit organization.

 # Conflict of Interest